“ After redesigning a geolocated checkout with Woosmap, the e-Commerce conversion rate increased by more than 50% compared to 2019. ”

 By using Woosmap, Etam is thinking ahead: “Our developments are designed on a generic and core system.
 We prioritise partners with solutions meeting these requirements, as is the case for Woosmap.
 If in the future, we need to add another delivery service requiring a map, we will save time simply by adapting the existing Woosmap solution”, explains Guillaume Brunier.

 Etam Group is always looking to improve the user experience on its websites.
-With this in mind, some adjustments related to geolocation are also planned as part of the partnership with Woosmap, such as the postal address check for reducing the number of “Not Found at This Address (NFTA)” returns.
+With this in mind, some adjustments related to geolocation are also planned as part of the partnership with Woosmap, such as the postal address checker for reducing the number of “Not Found at This Address (NFTA)” returns.

 After redesigning the geolocated checkout, the e-Commerce conversion rate increased by more than 50% compared to 2019.
 “Although the context of the health crisis and other changes made to the sites should also be taken into consideration, geolocating the checkout has contributed to this increase.
 Geolocation is an innovative factor for the future.
 It is key to the consistency of the omnichannel shopping experience.” says Etam Group’s e-Commerce manager.